-Real life story 1955, our first home at Terling was a new Council House, (the picture above shows the house in 2018 and it looks just the same except that two large Hydrangea’s have been removed at the doorway).
+Real-life story 1955, our first home at Terling was a new Council House, (the picture above shows the house in 2018 and it looks just the same except that two large hydrangeas have been removed at the doorway).

 But we left after seven months, as the market garden could not support another family, as by this time I was pregnant, and Roy got the job as Manager at Harry Church’s Nursery at Witham, just a few miles away.

 Roy had known Harry for a few years as, when Roy was demobbed from the Army in 1947, he had gone on a Government scheme for members of the Armed Forces, who wanted to train for various skills to fit them for civilian life.

-Without Roy working on the smallholding at Terling, it became impossible for Ted to continue on his own, so he also came to work on Church’s Nursery as a general maintenance and handyman, and helping with the crops also.
+Without Roy working on the smallholding at Terling, it became impossible for Ted to continue on his own, so he also came to work at Church’s Nursery as a general maintenance and handyman, and helping with the crops also.